• Skip to main content

 The changing of the Guard.
 Horse Guard's Parade

 The Queen’s Horse Guard, Whitehall, London.
-Photo by Angel Castellanos
+Photo courtesy of Angel Castellanos

-Every day at 11 am in the early summer, and otherwise, four times a week, the Queen’s Guard performs a time-honored ceremony in front of Buckingham Palace.
-The new replacement guards march with a band to replace the old guard.
-You can also watch from St. James Palace at 10 am.
-The best place to watch in front of Buckingham Palace is from the Victoria Memorial which is outside.
-That makes it a completely free thing to do!
+Every day at 11 am in the early summer (otherwise, four times a week), the Queen’s Guard performs a time-honored ceremony in front of Buckingham Palace.
+The new replacement guards march with a band to relieve the old guards.

-As an alternative, and with fewer crowds, experience changing the Life Guards at Horse Guards Parade.
+Alternatively, experience the changing of the Life Guards at the Horse Guards Parade.
 With their shiny breastplates and white plumed helmets, the mounted cavalry unit has stood guard since 1660.
-If you like horses, this is the ceremony for you.
+If you like horses and fewer crowds, this is the ceremony for you.
 The Queen’s Life Guard changes every day at 11 am.

 7. People Watching at Picadilly Circus